Twang Twang Shock-A-Boom: Early career

 For 10 months, the trio of Davíd Garza, Jeff Haley, and Chris Searles played humorous tunes with the bare-bones setup of guitar, upright bass, and a guitar case standing in for drums.
-It began when Garza and his music-school friends decided to go busk in the West Mall of Austin, Texas for a little extra cash.
+It began when Garza and his music-school friends decided to busk in the West Mall of Austin, Texas for a little extra cash.
 Within two weeks they had landed paying gigs at the Cactus Cafe.
-Their first cassette, Me So Twangy sold well at shows on the strength of Garza’s charm and erudite hippie-boy raps.
-Twang Twang was an instant Austin sensation, winning over fellow students and quickly getting invited into campus venues Cactus Cafe and Texas Tavern.
-Soon they were packing downtown hot spots Cannibal Club and Liberty Lunch, while their self-released cassette “Me So Twangy” flew off the shelves at Waterloo Records.
+Their first cassette, Me So Twangy sold well at shows on the strength of Garza’s charm and erudite hippie-boy raps Twang Twang quickly began getting invited into venues such as Cactus Cafe, Texas Tavern, Cannibal Club, and Liberty Lunch while their self-released cassette “Me So Twangy” sold well at Waterloo Records in Austin.

-'We improvise like jazz musicians, but we play original pop songs with acoustic instruments, Garza said.
+"We improvise like jazz musicians, but we play original pop songs with acoustic instruments", Garza said in an interview published in The New York Times.